-Indiana Code section 7.1-5-10-15.5 states that a person who "furnishes" (including selling, serving, or giving) alcohol to a person who then causes injury to another is only liable for the injuries if:
+Indiana Code section 7.1-5-10-15.5 states that a person who "furnishes" (including selling, serving, or giving away) alcohol to someone who then causes injury to another can be held liable only if:

 Here is an example of Indiana's dram shop law at work.
 Suppose that, after a long day of work, Dave stops at Tina's Tavern on his way home.
-He has several drinks, and although the bartender, Tina, sees that he is slurring his speech and having difficulty walking, she continues to serve him alcohol.
+He has several drinks, and although the bartender, Tina, sees that Dave is slurring his speech and having difficulty walking, she continues to serve him alcohol.
 Finally, Dave leaves the bar and climbs into his car.
 On his way home, he rear-ends a vehicle driven by Pete, injuring him.

 Here is an example of Indiana's social host liability rules at work.
 Suppose that, in the example above, Dave skips Tina's Tavern in favor of attending a wine-tasting party held by Hannah, a friend from work.
 At the party, Dave has several glasses of wine and begins slurring his speech and having trouble walking.
 Nevertheless, Hannah continues to refill Dave's glass.
 Finally, Dave wanders out onto the deck, where he stumbles into Pete, knocking Pete off the edge of the deck and injuring him.

 Although Indiana allows dram shop claims based on both vendor and social host liability, it does not allow dram shop claims to be brought by the intoxicated person, even if he or she is also injured in the accident.

 Like other personal injury claims, a dram shop claim in Indiana must be filed within two years of the date of injury, according to the state's statute of limitations.
 If the claim is not filed within this time, the court will almost certainly refuse to hear it, so it's important to mind the lawsuit filing deadline as it applies to your potential case.
 And because every case is different, it's best to contact a lawyer as soon as possible after an injury to ensure your legal rights are protected.